 “Congratulations to everyone who passed.
 I believe that you have all worked very hard to get to this day.
 Please do not forget the feelings you have today.
 With a higher rank comes greater responsibility.
 I am sure that you will all face difficulties and hardships in your life.
 However, if you have the feeling that you have made it through this examination, I believe that you will be able to overcome those problems in a positive manner.
 I hope that you will all continue to work hard at Shinkyokushin Karate in your future lives.
 I also hope that you will provide good guidance to your juniors.”

+The “1st World Fullcontact Karate Championship” will finally be held at the Ariake Arena in Tokyo.
+With this historic tournament just around the corner, I would like to express my deepest respect and gratitude to everyone who has supported dojos around the world and nurtured athletes through their daily efforts.
+Even during the difficult times of the new coronavirus, you have kept the lights on in your dojo, and have remained true to our pride and responsibility as a martial artist, and this was the true strength that supported the realization of this championship.
 This championship is the first step in creating a future together with organizations from all over the world coming together under the banner of the international federation WFKO.
 During this time, Shinkyokushinkai has quietly but powerfully supported the whole thing through its sense of unity as an organization and its accumulated training over many years.
 We are proud to have taken the initiative in serving the unity of Fullcontact karate, and our true value is shown in the spirit of “OSU”, perseverance, patience and determination.
+Our role is to support the future of the entire karate world, transcending organizations and regions, while keeping this pride within us.
+I believe that this is our responsibility as Shinkyokushinkai in the current generation.

 In the WFKO championship, athletes representing each country and region will compete with national pride in their hearts, aiming for the top of the world.
 In this environment, our Shinkyokushinkai athletes fight while representing our country while also carrying the pride and bonds to the mother organization of theirs at the same time.
 I believe that this multilayered sense of pride will give our athletes even more strength and dignity.